moogacs/docs.buf.build/docs/bsr/introduction.md

 ## Experimental features

-[Remote Generation](remote-generation/overview.md) is currently an *experimental feature*.
+[Remote Generation](remote-generation/overview.md) is currently an *alpha feature*.
 This feature lets the BSR generate data types and service stubs for your modules and store the generated code in a **hosted registry**.
 With this, you can consume the generated code like any other library in your language of choice.

 > Note, this feature is currently available for Go.
 But we have plans to add additional support for other languages.